Hi, there. Barry Zweibel, here. (I pronounce it “zwy-BELL.”)

 - Cheerful Member – Secret Society of Happy People (hey, why not?!)

-He’s also taught and created curriculum at both the corporate and collegiate levels.
+I’ve also taught and created curriculum at both the corporate, and as you’ll see below, collegiate levels.

-Before becoming a full-time coach, Barry served for many years as vice president and corporate officer of telecommunications at the Chicago Mercantile Exchange.
-In addition to being accountable to the Board of Directors for insuring the operational integrity and fiduciary control of all CME telecommunications systems and programs, he also brought a number of innovative, game-changing, wireless technology applications to the CME trading floors.
-Earlier, he played a significant role in insuring both the successful relocation of the CME to its new headquarters and the subsequent build-out of its Upper Trading Floor (UTF).
+Before becoming a full-time coach, I served for many years as vice president and corporate officer of telecommunications at the Chicago Mercantile Exchange.
+In addition to being accountable to the Board of Directors for insuring the operational integrity and fiduciary control of all CME telecommunications systems and programs, I was responsible for bringing a number of innovative, game-changing, wireless technology applications to the CME trading floors.
+Earlier still, I played a significant role in insuring both the successful relocation of the CME to its new headquarters and the subsequent build-out of its Upper Trading Floor (UTF).

-In recognition of his impact and influence, Barry was asked to attend the UTF’s Day One Opening Bell-Ringing Ceremony.
-(That’s him, stage right – the guy in the suit, clapping, just under the white ‘X’ – in the picture ultimately featured on the cover of the Exchange’s Annual Report,that year.)
+In recognition of this impact and influence, I was asked by the President of the Exchange to be part of the UTF’s Day One Opening Bell-Ringing Ceremony.
+(That’s me, stage right – the guy just under the white ‘X’, clapping – in a picture that was ultimately used as the cover of the Exchange’s Annual Report, that year.)

 - Hsd – White Plains High School, White Plains, New York (Go Tigers!)

-- Strategic – Barry is naturally able to see through the clutter where others simply see complexity.
+- Strategic – Naturally able to see through the clutter where others simply see complexity.

-- Maximizer – He loves transforming strong ideas into superb ones.
+- Maximizer – Loves transforming strong ideas into superb ones.

-- Ideation – He is able to understand, and crisply explain, how seemingly disparate ideas connect together.
+- Ideation – Able to understand, and crisply explain, how seemingly disparate ideas connect together.

-- Input – He collects thoughts and ideas and takes pleasure in retrieving relevant insights at just the right time.
+- Input – A collector of thoughts, ideas, and factoids with an ability to recall particularly relevant insights at just the right time.